dipech/dipech.github.io/resources/data/portfolio/heat-transfer-simulator/text.md

-With this program you can simulate heat transfer on drawn area.
+With this program you can simulate heat transfer on a drawn area.

 **Abilities:**
 - Four types of calculations (CPU, GPU with CUDA).